 Although Canadian citizens do not need to obtain a visa to enter the United States , they are subject to the same employment and compensation laws as citizens of all other countries.
 Canadians travel freely to the U.S. and are seldom questioned about the intent or purpose of their visit.
 However, the U.S. government considers these entries to be for tourism purposes only.
 Tourists are not permitted to work in the U.S. There is no exception to this law for citizens of Canada.

 The University is prohibited by federal law from issuing payments of any kind without documentation of a foreign national's legal immigration status.
 We are also required to verify that the foreign national entered the U.S. in a visa category which permits employment, payment of honoraria, or reimbursement of travel expenses.

-In order for a citizen of Canada to be employed in the U.S. he or she must be admitted in one of the visa categories which permit employment such as the J-1 Exchange Visitor, the H-1B Temporary Worker or the TN.
+In order for a citizen of Canada to be employed in the U.S. he or she must be admitted in one of the visa categories which permit employment such as the J-1 Exchange Visitor, H-1B Temporary Worker, or TN.

 Activities Which Require Payment of Honoraria or Travel Expenses